Conditions of purchase and event attendance

 - Campers under 18 must be accompanied and supervised by a responsible adult camper (Guardian) over the age of 25.

-- Caravans and RVs (7 metres or longer) are welcome and must be positioned in designated areas at the Boronia or Banksia camping areas.
+- Caravans and RVs are welcome and must be positioned in designated areas at the Boronia or Banksia camping areas.

-- Motorhomes, RVs and Caravans that are 7 metres or longer are not permitted on the Arena.
+- Large Motorhomes, RVs and large Caravans are not permitted on the Arena.

 - From 2019, the Acacia camping area on the Arena is reserved for tents, small campervans and camper trailers.

 - Powered sites are limited and must be pre-purchased (an extra fee $45 applies) and strict conditions apply to their use.

 - When booking power, you will be asked to nominate your preferred outlet – see map for reference information.
 Power is allocated on a first-in-first-served basis

 - Priority will be given to people requiring power in association with a medical condition, by prior arrangement with the Yuin Folk Club.